 Cañón del Sumidero is such a beautiful place that it’s the centerpiece of Sumidero Canyon National Park – a protected area that spans four municipalities across 53,840 acres.

 Because of its status as a natural wonder of Mexico, it’s a popular spot for locals and domestic tourists to come and soak up the abundance of nature here (in fact, 80% of visitors are Mexican nationals).
 People enjoy boat trips along the river, hiking in the surrounding area, and spotting wildlife.

 But this wasn’t always a popular boating spot.
 It was only in 1981 when the Chicoasen Hydroelectric Dam was built, that the water levels rose significantly, and the river became much deeper and much easier for boats to navigate.
 That’s when tourists started showing up.

 There’s a lot going on at Sumidero Canyon Mexico.
 Along with the actual majesty of the canyon itself, here you will find five waterfalls, 30 rapids, beaches, caves, rock formations, and plenty of wildlife.

 Alongside the endangered Central American river turtle, there’s also the American crocodile that visitors can glimpse, usually spotted sunning on the riverbanks.

 Sumidero Canyon is surrounded by dense tropical rainforest, which really gives this place a “Lost World” kind of feeling.
 It’s kind of like a green version of the Grand Canyon, but even though it looks wild and unforgiving, much of the canyon area is accessible and can be safely explored via boat.

-It’s truly stunning, and totally packed full of things to see and do, and it boasts a burgeoning eco-tourism scene.
-The real question is, why not visit Sumidero Canyon?
+It’s truly stunning and totally packed full of things to see and do, and it boasts a burgeoning eco-tourism scene.
+The real question is, why wouldn’t you visit Sumidero Canyon?
 So, let’s see how to do it!

 Practical Information To Visit Sumidero Canyon